 This is another one of my favorite all-time photographs.
 Unlike the past 3 photographs where I was standing on the roof of the school, this is photographed using a drone.
 Technology has really improved in just a few years.
 The photograph is by Scott Stoll with Tim Spanagel of MasseyGreenAVP.
 Tim needed two licenses to fly the drone.
-One from the FCC and another to flyover or come within 500 feet of people.
+One from the FCC and another to fly over or come within 500 feet of people.
 Nonetheless, I said, “Play it safe and don’t fly overhead.”

 The second photo is the final location.
 The footprint of the butterfly is about the same size as the other three photographs.
-But I made a much more careful measurement using the scale in Google Earth and the circumference of a circle to estimate about 2 people per meter.
+I made a much more careful measurement using the scale in Google Earth and the circumference of a circle to estimate about 2 people per meter.

-Update: Project coordinator Nuria Lopez donated a 24×36″ framed class photo to the principal Ms Simmons.
+Update: Project coordinator Nuria Lopez donated a 24×36″ framed class photo to the principal Dr Simmons.
 I hope it will be a timeless piece of art for the school office.
 Also, as you can see above, we made the front page of the local newspaper.